Back in action

 Someone might need to work on this.

-Now, completely by accident, I found out, you can drag-and-drop files, even multiple ones, onto the "attachment" button (and into the subject field) in Thunderbird!
+Now, completely by accident, I found out, that you actually can add files by drag-and-drop, even multiple ones!

 ... because after every update, it will put an icon on the desktop, even after it has been deleted.